borenstein-lab/MetaLAFFA/README.md

         4. Finally, the script runs `condor_submit` on the command-line, providing the path to the config file for this job.

-### Trying out metaLAFFA
+### Trying out MetaLAFFA

 1. Obtain metagenomic shotgun sequencing data in FASTQ format to annotate.
 This can either be your own data, or you can download publicly available data to try annotating (e.g. from [the Human Microbiome Project](https://portal.hmpdacc.org/)).

-2. Format the names of your initial FASTQs to follow the default naming convention recognized by metaLAFFA:
+2. Format the names of your initial FASTQs to follow the default naming convention recognized by MetaLAFFA:

     Forward-read FASTQs should be named `<sample>.R1.fastq.gz`